Electoral reform: Electoral boundaries

-Redrawing of electoral constituency (or "riding" or "district") borders should be conducted at regular intervals, or by statutory rules and definitions, if for no other reason than to eliminate malapportionment attributable to population movements.
-Some electoral reforms seek to fix these borders according to pre-existing jurisdictions or cultural or ecological criterion.
-Bioregional democracy sets borders to fit exactly to ecoregions to improve the management of the public's commonly-owned property and natural resources.
-Some electoral reforms seek to fix districts in such a way as to avoid the obvious abuse of gerrymandering in which constituency borders are set deliberately to favor one party over another.
+Some electoral reforms seek to have district boundaries match pre-existing jurisdictions or cultural or ecological criteria (with the number of district members adjusted, when necessary, to reflect population changes).
+Bioregional democracy sets boundaries to fit exactly with ecoregions to seek to improve the management of commonly owned property and natural resources.
+Fixing districts in place is a way to avoid gerrymandering, in which constituency boundaries are set to deliberately favor one party over another.